 “Enjoy it while you can.
 I’ll crack this puzzle yet, no matter how rigged.
 Another round?”

 “Mmm, with the way you play I might be trapped here forever, but sure.
 One more, then I should probably… huh.
 Hey, Grandma.”
-At some point, Noirin had taken a seat to the side.
+At some point, Noirin took a seat to our side.
 She waves once as we look up from our cards.

 “Oh, you’re here!”
 I’m not sure how I didn’t notice her.
 Sure, I was trying pretty hard to win, but she does seem to have the lightest feet of anyone I’ve ever known.
 “You don’t play this stupid game, do you?”